12 SEPTEMBER: EUROPEAN PARLIAMENT TO VOTE ON NEW COPYRIGHT DIRECTIVE

 Artists, authors, creators, your voice is needed to defend your rights!

-The battle isn’t won yet: now is the time to make your voice heard!
+The battle isn’t won yet: you still have time to make your voice heard!

 The Commission heard you in 2016 and proposed a balanced legislation on copyright, but some Members of the European Parliament are willing to do anything to stop creators from getting paid fairly for the use of creative works online.